warren-lab/warren-lab.github.io/postdoc.md

 - [www.ponisiolab.com](www.ponisiolab.cpm)
 - [https://warren-lab.github.io/](https://warren-lab.github.io/) <br>
 This position is available immediately.
-For full consideration, **please submit your materials by Monday, January 12, 2025.**
+For full consideration, **please submit your materials by Friday, January 9, 2025.**

 <br>Please forward this announcement to any interested parties.